tholonia/tholonia.github.io/_the_book/003-ENERGY.md

 ## Modern Concept, Ancient History

 Without delving too deeply into philosophy here, the idea of archetypal forms is profoundly Platonic.
 Plato's *Theory of Ideas* proposes that everything that exists is a material instance of an ideal version, or perfect idea, of that thing.
 But Plato was not the first to sense this.
 Anaximander (~610 B.C.) proposed that the origin of all things was the *apeiron*, the boundless and indefinite source from which all opposites and all forms emerge and to which they return.
 It was not water, fire, or any other identifiable substance, but pure undifferentiated potential.
 The resonance with the tholonic model's primal void is direct.
-In Daoist philosophy, the *Tao* occupies the same structural position: the unnameable source that precedes all things, from which the ten thousand things arise and to which they return.
+In Taoist philosophy, the *Tao* occupies the same structural position: the unnameable source that precedes all things, from which the ten thousand things arise and to which they return.
 The Tao is not a thing among things but the condition that makes things possible, which is precisely the role energy plays in the tholonic framework at this stage of the account.

 Kant argued that perception itself is organized by pre-existing mental structures; Descartes held that thought is more certain than matter; Hume traced all knowledge back to prior impressions.
 Each arrived, by a different route, at the shared conviction that ideas precede material reality in the order of things.
 Not all philosophers and scientists of old agreed, and historically, the debate usually boiled down to some form of "is there a god?"[^7] Today, science tends to avoid the concept of a god but asks equally impossible questions, such as "is reality a hologram?" or "is existence a simulation?"
 This book addresses these questions, but the answer is as maddening as it is enlightening, and words like "yes" or "no" become meaningless.